hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

  - `hashicorp/terraform-plugin-sdk` - Terraform **Plugin SDK** used to build Providers
  - `hashicorp/terraform-website` - Source code of **documentation** published on [terraform.io](https://www.terraform.io), including [Extend section](https://www.terraform.io/docs/extend/index.html) which has source in [the `extend` folder](https://github.com/hashicorp/terraform-website/tree/master/content/source/docs/extend).
  - `hashicorp/hcl2` - **HCL** (HashiCorp Config Language) is the language used by users of Terraform (Core) to describe infrastructure.
 The parser and other features concerning the language (such as builtin functions) are found here.
- - `zclconf/go-cty` - **cty** is the type system used by both Terraform (Core) and SDK (therefore providers too) to represent data in state before and after gRPC encoding/decoding
+ - `zclconf/go-cty` - **cty**, the type system used by both Terraform (Core) and SDK (therefore providers too) to represent data in state before and after gRPC encoding/decoding

 ## New Issue